 My second son Devon was born 6 weeks ago.
 Since I already had one son, I figured this “newborn phase” would be old hat, been-there-done-that, and I’d be a pro at it.
 However, when Devon was 2 weeks old, he began crying…….then screaming.
 Almost any time he was not nursing (and even sometimes then), he was screaming.
 He often went 6 or 7 consecutive hours crying, with no sleep for him or for me.
 I could not rest even when he finally crashed asleep, as I was dreading the moment he’d wake with more crying.
 I didn’t know what was wrong with him, and 3 pediatricians told me “babies cry” and “some babies just don’t need much sleep”.
 I knew there must be more to his misery than that.
 And Dianna Hughs helped me figure it out.

-Dianna came to my house on very little notice, and was on time and professional.
+Dianna came to my house on very little notice and was on time and professional.
 She came prepared with a white-noise machine, dark sheets for Devon’s bedroom windows, and a Miracle Blanket of her own that I could try.
 Dianna took Devon in her arms and he responded to her instantly with quiet attention- no crying.
 Dianna fed Devon with a bottle and observed him for reflux.
 She showed me how to use the white-noise machine to help calm him, she set up a reflux nest in his crib and showed me how to use it, and she showed me how to swaddle him tightly using the Miracle Blanket and let me practice.
 Dianna was very patient with me and listened to my concerns and frustrations and helped me understand how to help my son.
-Devon began sleeping that day, and has been taking naps every day since then.
+Devon began sleeping that day and has been taking naps every day since then.
 A few days after Dianna’s visit, he began smiling, since he was getting caught up on his sleep and was significantly less cranky.
 And I began to enjoy my son for the first time.

 Dianna knows how to help infants, and knows how to help moms.
-I will recommend her to any of my friends needing help with their newborns, or just needing some rest in those early weeks.
+I will recommend her to any of my friends needing help with their newborns, or just need some rest in those early weeks.

 I want to thank you so much for your help after my baby was born.
 I had never seriously considered having a baby nurse.
 It wasn’t until you came along that I would now insist upon one.
 You helped us so much and we are so grateful.

 You often went out of your way to see that we had things that made our life easier and the baby happier – the monitor, the correct bottles, pj’s that fit!
-Being a first time mom I can’t imagine what we would have done without you.
+Being a first-time mom I can’t imagine what we would have done without you.

 Thank you again, and Griffin thanks you too!